Skip to main content

 2.1.
 General Rules Governing Review and Approval of All Legal Documents

-Individual campus units are responsible for drafting, negotiating, reviewing, and obtaining approval pursuant to this policy for all legal documents within their respective area(s) of responsibility, except as provided herein.
-A campus unit contemplating signing, or presenting to a third party for signature, a legal document that directly and materially impacts the designated area(s) of responsibility of another campus unit (e.g., purchasing, facilities management) must allow such other campus units to review and approve the relevant aspects of such legal document before it is signed unless such other campus unit previously has delegated authority for such review and approval to the first campus unit.
+Individual campus units are responsible for drafting, negotiating, reviewing, and obtaining approval pursuant to this policy for all contracts and legal documents within their respective area(s) of responsibility, except as provided herein.
+A campus unit contemplating signing, or presenting to a third party for signature, a legal document and/or entering into a contract that directly and materially impacts the designated area(s) of responsibility of another campus unit (e.g., purchasing, facilities management) must allow such other campus units to review and approve the relevant aspects of such legal document before it is signed unless such other campus units previously has delegated authority for such review and approval to the first campus unit.

 2.2.
-Authority to Sign Legal Documents Involving Transactions
+Authority to Enter into Contracts and Sign Legal Documents Involving Transactions

-No officer, employee, or other agents of the university may sign any legal document that commits the university to a transaction with a value in excess of the authority limits defined in this policy, except as delegated pursuant to this policy.
+No officer, employee, or other agents of the university may enter into a contract or sign any legal document that commits the university to a transaction with a value in excess of the authority limits defined in this policy, except as delegated pursuant to this policy.

 2.3.
 Review of Legal Documents by the Office of the General Counsel